boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

+# Authenticate
+This interaction is intiated by the local client application.

+1. The calling application requests to create a new open session via the local client API.
+They specify the user ID and password.

+2. The local client initiates OPAQUE with the key server.
+They form a credential request based on the password and send it with the user ID to the key server.

+3. The key server validates the credential request.
+If it is for a user that doesn't exist, they terminate the connection.
+Otherwise, they form and send a credential response.
+OQ: does this happen even if the password is wrong?

+4. The local client recieves the credential response.
+To complete registration, they form and send a credential finalization.
+From the finalization, they extract a session key.

+5. The key server recieves the finalization and checks it (?).
+OQ: Does the server get any output?

 # Generate a secret

 This interaction is initiated by the local client application, when the user requests to create a new self-custodial secret.